TharunBalaji2004/Team-Perceptron-ML-Hackathon/README.md

 | Random Forest Classifier (RFC) | 90% |
 | XG Boost Classifier (XGBC) | 87% |

 Among these mentioned algorithms, since Random Forest Classifier (RFC) acheieved a comparative higher accuracy it has been used to train and pickle the ML model.
+With the help of weather parameters the model is trained to predict the value of AQI and remarks.

 ## Requirements